 Johnny's hairstyle changes back and forth several times during the episodes "Wheel of Fortune" and "What It Seems" because of reshoots that were done a year after the initial filming.
 See more

-Heard in all episodes starting with Episode 2 through the end of Season 3 See more
+Heard in all episodes starting with Season 4 See more